Sofia Muravieva: 2021–2022 season: International debut

-2022–2023 season
+2022–2023 season: Bronze national medal

-Due to Russia's invasion of Ukraine, all Russian figure skaters were banned from competing international competition by the International Skating Union.
+All Russian figure skaters were banned from competing international competition by the International Skating Union.
 Thus, Muravieva instead competed domestically on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
-Competing at the 2022 Russian Grand Prix Stages 4 and 6, she took silver at both events.
+Competing at the 2022 Russian Grand Prix IV, Moscow and the 2022 Russian Grand Prix VI, Perm, she took silver at both events.